arctistictactix/wec-containerization/README.md

     npm install
 CMD ["npm","start"]
 ```
+- Using the Node.js 21 image with Alpine Linux 3.17 as the base image.
+- Setting the working directory inside the container to `/app`.
+- Copying the local files into the `/app` directory in the container.
+- Dependency Installation:
+  - Installing backend dependencies by running `npm install`.
+  - Using `cd frontend` to navigate to the frontend directory before installing frontend dependencies by `npm install`.
+- Specifying the default entry point to run when the container starts as `npm start`, to start the backend.

-3. Created docker compose file to run the app (frontend+backend) & database on the same network.
+3. Creating docker compose file to run the app (frontend+backend) & database on the same network.
 ```bash
 version: "3.1"